nicolaViola/slotmachine/README.md

 The default state is NoCoin state so you can do:
 *	/insertCoin operation.
 You can see the new state (Ready) in the ResponseBody.
 *	/startToPlay operation.
 You can see the new state (Game) in the ResponseBody.
 *	/shoot operation.
-You can see the new state (Game, NoCoin or Win).
+You can see the new state (Game, NoCoin or Win) and the result of the game, the three cards, in the ResponsBody.
 If Win
 	* /disponeMoney operation.
 You can see the new state (NoCoin).

 ## Used Techonlogy